 LaMonte McLemore, founder of vocal group legends The 5th Dimension, has been described as the music industry’s “bronze Clark Gable.”
-The six-time Grammy award-winning visionary not only delivered “The 5th’s” elegantly hip Champagne Soul as the quintet’s smooth bass for over forty years, but is also known for his five decades with JET magazine, as the head-turning photographer for the enticing “Beauty of the Week” feature.
+The 6-time Grammy award-winning visionary not only delivered “The 5th’s” elegantly hip Champagne Soul as the quintet’s smooth bass for over 40 years, but is also known for his 5 decades with JET magazine, as the photographer for the enticing “Beauty of the Week” feature.

 LaMonte shares the secrets behind mega-hits like “Up-Up and Away,” “Stoned Soul Picnic” and “Aquarius/Let The Sunshine In,” anthems for a generation which uplifted our country during tumultuous times.
-He also goes deep for the fans and provides exclusive commentary on The 5th Dimension discography, spotlighting such favorites as “Wedding Bell Blues,” “A Love Like Ours,” “Love Hangover,” plus albums like the iconic “Magic Garden,” the seminal “Portrait,” and the mysterious “Earthbound.”
+He also goes deep for the fans and provides exclusive commentary on The 5th Dimension discography, spotlighting such favorites as “Wedding Bell Blues,” “One Less Bell to Answer,” “A Love Like Ours,” “Love Hangover,” “Black Patch,” plus albums like the iconic “Magic Garden,” the seminal “Portrait,” and the mysterious “Earthbound.”

 The journey to becoming one of the most popular singing groups of The Rock n’ Roll era–one that crossed over racial, generational and record chart boundaries–came by way of “Hobo Flats,” where “Mac” and friends hung their resourceful hats and dreamed big.
 His Cherokee Grandma’s feisty wisdom was a guiding force that weaves throughout the book, the catalyst for LaMonte’s various trailblazing exploits.
 Mr. McLemore, who played baseball in the Dodgers Farm system, hits a home run presenting a memoir peppered with tasty anecdotes about countless celebrity colleagues from Frank Sinatra to Diana Ross, Ray Charles to Pharrell Williams.
 There’s even a secret recipe!
 Mac’s love of women is also explored, with sensitivity and a classy wink.

-An inspiring, historic tale of unbridled humor and touching pathos, in “From Hobo Flats to The 5th Dimension: A Life Fulfilled in Baseball, Photography, and Music,” LaMonte McLemore doesn’t quit until he makes you laugh…and think.
+An inspiring, historic tale of unbridled humor and touching pathos, in “From Hobo Flats to The 5th Dimension,” LaMonte doesn’t quit until he makes you laugh…and think.